 Laura has over 30 years’ experience in housing policy and research.
 Prior to joining Three Dragons she has worked in a strategic function for a local authority as well as in policy and service development for a large national charity.

 Laura has wide experience of financial viability modelling both at site specific and whole plan level.
+Recent whole plan viability studies include Forest Heath; North Essex (3 authorities); Uttlesford; New Forest National Park.
 She also has particular expertise in developing, writing and monitoring strategic housing policy including analytical research; stakeholder and public consultation; presentation.
 She has many years’ experience of negotiating and securing affordable housing provision on a range of sites from large urban to small rural and of establishing specialist projects such as private sector leasing; deposit guarantee schemes; or homeless support & accommodation.

 She is a specialist in research and policy development for self and custom-build housing and is retained as policy advisor and secretary to the Retirement Housing Group.